Andrezascientist/analyzing_crime_los_angeles_case_study/README.md

 **Notebook:** [`analyzing_crime_los_angeles_case_study.ipynb`](analyzing_crime_los_angeles_case_study.ipynb)

+---

 ## Overview

-This project analyzes reported crime incidents in Los Angeles between **January 1, 2020** and **July 3, 2023** using Python, pandas, and Seaborn.
-The goal is to identify actionable patterns in crime activity across **time**, **location**, **victim demographics**, and **weapon involvement**.
+This project analyzes reported crime incidents in Los Angeles between **January 1, 2020** and **July 3, 2023**.
+Using Python and pandas, the analysis explores patterns across **time**, **location**, **victim demographics**, and **weapon involvement**.

-The notebook was originally developed from an educational DataCamp exercise and expanded into a full case study to demonstrate practical **data cleaning**, **feature engineering**, **exploratory data analysis**, **visualization**, and **insight generation** skills relevant to **Data Analyst** and **Data Scientist** roles.
+The notebook was originally developed from an educational DataCamp exercise and expanded into a complete data analytics case study.
+The project demonstrates **data cleaning**, **feature engineering**, **exploratory data analysis**, **visualization**, and **validation** and **communication of analytical findings.**

+---

 ## Business Context

-Los Angeles is a large and diverse city with varying crime patterns across neighborhoods and time periods.
-Understanding when, where, and how crimes occur can help support more effective public safety strategies and resource allocation.
+Understanding when, where, and how reported crimes occur can help public safety organizations identify patterns and better allocate analytical and operational resources.

-In this case study, the analysis is framed as a realistic public safety scenario, where insights could support organizations such as the Los Angeles Police Department (LAPD) or city planners.

-The objective is to identify patterns that may inform decisions such as:
+This case study examines crime data from the perspective of a public safety analyst.
+The analysis focuses on questions such as:

 - prioritizing high-risk time windows
 - identifying consistently elevated geographic areas
 - understanding which victim groups are most affected
 - distinguishing high-volume crimes from high-risk violent offenses

+---

 ## Objectives